andrewtrandev/Terminal-Project/README.md

 **Vowel adder** - if number of letters is greater than 6, add more vowels to make the game easier.
 Done through a method that first checks if the word is less than 6 letters and if so will shuffle at least one vowel in, if the word is greater than 6 letters it'll shuffle at least 2 vowels in.
+This is done through if/else and shuffling of arrays.

 **Mismatching letters loop** - If user inputs letters that don't equal the output randomized letters then continue running a while loop that outputs the random letters and prompts them to input letters that match the output randomized letters.
+I was initially using delete() but that would delete every instance of a variable and cause errors for words like 'goon'.
+Had to delete the specific letter in the array by referencing it's index using .index and also had to make a different array so that it wasn't deleting the original arrays letters.

 **Scrabble hash** - Calculates score using a scrabble hash which values rarer words higher versus the original idea of using length of the word.
+Downloaded a 3rd party ruby file and used require_relative to access it's functionality.

 ## R7.User Interaction and Experience